atosti/coc/README.md

 1. "-d"
 	* Debug mode, prints all available fetched data for a symbol.
 2. "-x"
 	* Excel update.
 Appends the currently run symbol to an excel file for future reference.
+If the symbol already exists in the excel, it overwrites the row with fresh data.

 ## To Do List
 1. Fetch 10, or 20 years for EPS and dividends respectively.